-Data - The new oil of the 21st century
+Data - the new oil of the 21st century

 To give it more context, Michael Palmer, the executive vice president of the Association of National Advertisers, wrote in his blog that much like oil, data is crude.
 Although valuable, it cannot be used unless refined and processed into a gas, plastic, or other chemicals that drive profitable activity.
 In essence, data must be broken down and analyzed for it to have value.